 If you don’t feel that Funeral Insurance is right for your situation, there are several other ways you can cover your funeral expenses;

-- Pre-paid funeral – either in a lump sum or through payments to a funeral director.
+- Pre-paid funeral.
+Ether in a lump sum or through payments to a funeral director.
 You could also put the money aside in a high interest savings account to ensure it is there when needed.

 Another important element to compare for various funeral policies is the claim process.
 Funeral arrangements are generally carried out with a sense of urgency when a death has occurred and the expenses incurred may be payable immediately.
 Therefore, a well documented claims process by your provider is absolutely essential to ensure that when the time comes, your nominated beneficiaries are able to gain access to the benefits easily and quickly.

-- Inform the insurance provider to let them know that you or your beneficiaries are making a claim.
+- Inform the insurance provider.
+Let them know that you or your beneficiaries are making a claim.
 Any premium payments will be ceased until the claim has been processed.

-- Ask whether you will be assigned to a dedicated claims agent that will take care of your claims and provide guidance if you require assistance through the claims process.
+- Seek assistance.
+Ask whether you will be assigned to a dedicated claims agent that will take care of your claims and provide guidance if you require assistance through the claims process.

-- You will need to supply the following documents for your claim:
+- Provide documents.
+You will need to supply the following documents for your claim: